-My practice focuses on the representation of individuals and businesses in criminal and complex civil matters—including white-collar criminal defense, grand jury investigations, administrative investigations, internal corporate investigations, and criminal tax investigations.
+My practice focuses on the representation of individuals and businesses in criminal and complex civil matters—including white-collar criminal defense, grand jury investigations, administrative investigations, internal corporate investigations, criminal tax investigations, criminal ERISA investigations, Department of Labor wage investigations, and Taft-Hartley investigations.

 For fourteen years, I was a prosecutor with the U.S. Department of Justice, including nine years with the U.S. Attorney’s Office for the District of Rhode Island.
 I oversaw sensitive and complex federal trials and grand jury investigations involving allegations of public corruption, mail and wire fraud, income tax fraud, health care fraud, bank fraud and investment fraud.
 My background allows me to provide a big-picture perspective for my clients thereby enabling me to protect their interests by advising them on strategies to stay ahead of risks they face.
 I provide an objective assessment of the severity of possible violations, the likely response from government investigators and prosecutors and a plan to mitigate client exposure and potential damage to their reputation and business.

 The federal government is increasing its use of asset forfeiture in white collar crime prosecutions, adding potential for additional financial penalty to individuals and corporate defendants.
 This must be considered when forming a strategy to respond to the government and when negotiating a resolution to a matter.